Monday 19 September 2022

 The neuromorphic circuits presented comprise synaptic weights and neurons including batch normalization, activation function, and offset cancelation circuits.
 These neuromorphic circuits comprise an effective 3.5 bits weight storage based on binary memory cells while the analog multiplication and addition operation is based on a voltage divider principle.
 To experimentally proof the working principle, three fully connected layers (50x20, 20x10 and 10x4) have been designed.
 The connection between layers is performed completely in the analog domain without ADCs and DACs in between.
 An inference state machine takes care of pipelining the layers for a proper operation during inference.
 The schematic and layouts of the neuromorphic circuits comprised in these layers have been automatically generated means a Fraunhofer IIS internal automation framework called UnilibPlus, a Python-based Cadence Virtuoso add-on.
 Simulation results of weight loading, transfer of input values, inference and read inference results via SPI interface show a correct operation of the designed ASIC achieving 9 nJ per inference with 5 us latency.

-Roland Müller (Fraunhofer IIS, Germany)
+Roland Müller (Fraunhofer IIS, DE)

 Roland Müller obtained his bis B.Eng. at the OTH Regensburg in 2017 and his M.Sc. in 2019 at the FAU Erlangen, both in Electrical Engineering.
 In May 2019, he joined the Advanced Analog Circuits Group in the department of Integrated Circuits and Systems at Fraunhofer IIS, Erlangen (Germany), where he is working in the field of analog-mixed signal design of neural network accelerators with the main focus on the design automation of such circuits.
 Currently, he is working on his PhD degree with the preliminary thesis title Automatic synthesis, simulation and verification of analog-mixed-signal macro and base-level circuits for analog-mixed signal neural network accelerators with UnilibPlus.
 His main research interests include low power analog-mixed signal circuits, neuromorphic computing and electronic design automation.